Based on our research, there are two interpretations of “adding audio” to Google Slides. They are:

 Adding an audio file to a Google slide is a multi-step process.

-- Record a voice annotation on your desktop
+- Record a voice annotation on your computer

 Use a free program such as Audacity to record your voice and save the recording to a .mp3 or a .wav file.